Who can use this capability

 Use formulas to calculate numeric values or automate aspects of your sheet.
-You can create formulas, for example, to sum a range of expenses, or to check a box when a specific value enters a cell.
+You can create formulas, for example, to sum a range of expenses, or to check a box when a specific value is entered in a field.

-You can create a formula in the following column types:
+You can create a formula in the following field types:

-- Type an equal sign in the cell, and then type the calculation.
+- Type an equal sign in the field, and then type the calculation.

 - After you’ve typed in your formula, press [Enter].

-The result is displayed in the cell containing the formula.
+The result is displayed in the field containing the formula.